 - Asimov’s Science Fiction (1977-present), a professional magazine that began in 1977

-- Use this PDF to search the science fiction magazine portion of the collection: sfcollection-magazines-inventory.xlsx.
-It includes magazine title, date of publication, volume and number (when necessary), issue notes, and shelf identification (row.stack–aisle to wall.shelf–top to bottom).
+- Search the collection’s 4,147 science fiction magazines in this PDF: citytech-sciencefictioncollection-magazines.
+It includes magazine title, date of publication, volume and number, issue notes, and shelf location.

-- Use this photographic inventory of each shelf in the collection to browse all of the collection’s holdings (updated on June 27, 2016).
+- Use this photographic inventory of every shelf in the collection to browse all of the collection’s holdings.